sp4wn-owner/Spawn/README.md

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world or make it private so that only those with your secret code can access it.

-- Monetize your Telepresence Robot
+- Monetize your telepresence robot
     &nbsp;&nbsp;&nbsp;&nbsp;- Example: Peer A decides the token rate per minute for accessing their telepresence robot.
 Peer B is then charged this rate every minute they are connected, until they disconnect.
 Transform your telepresence robots into revenue-generating assets.

 ## Pi Robot: